Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Postpartum Recovery

-Give your body time: It took 9 months to grow your baby; give yourself at least that long to recover fully.
+Give your body time: It took 9 months to grow baby; give yourself at least that long to recover fully.

 Prioritize rest: Sleep when baby sleeps.